-www.ti.com 20-Aug-2021
+www.ti.com 18-Aug-2021

-(5) Multiple Device Markings will be inside parentheses.
+- (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device. - (5) Multiple Device Markings will be inside parentheses.
 Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.

-(6) Lead finish/Ball material - Orderable Devices may have multiple material finish options.
+If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device. - (6) Lead finish/Ball material Orderable Devices may have multiple material finish options.
 Finish options are separated by a vertical ruled line.
 Lead finish/Ball material values may wrap to two lines if the finish value exceeds the maximum column width.